Affinage

 Open questions at the time

-• WIPI2B finding from preprint awaits peer review
+• WIPI2B/autophagy finding is a preprint awaiting peer review

 Open questions